 Drive through the awakening streets of Nanao to the island of Noto.
 Circumnavigating the island, pass through parkland and fishing communities, stopping along the way to watch for dolphins before a simple yet delicious lunch.

 Bike through the winding mountains before exploring an amazing Buddhist temple.
 Walk up the marvelous 3 km gorge below Yamanaka or relax in the onsen with a shiatsu massage.
 Enjoy a sake tasting with a 13th generation sake brewer.

 After breakfast, transfer to Kyoto and say farewells.
 Kyoto easily demands a stay of several nights with its temples, shrines and UNESCO World Heritage sites.

 Notonosho Ryokan, Wajima

-Notonosho, our lodging just outside of town, is a 20-room inn and its atmosphere is a great representation of the Japanese aesthetic.
+Notonosho's atmosphere offers a great representation of the Japanese aesthetic.
 Rooms are spacious and all feature tatami mat floors and futon beds.
 The inn boasts of having the most alkaline water in Japan, and a long soak in the tub will leave your skin feeling silky-smooth.
 View hotel website »

 Lamp No Yado Ryokan, Noto